-BUS 137 Principles of Management

-This course is designed to be an overview of the major functions of management.
+BUS 137 Principles of Management 3 ٥ n 3 Prerequisites: None Corequisites: None College Transfer Course This course is designed to be an overview of the major functions of management.
 Emphasis is placed on planning, organizing, controlling, directing, and communicating.
 Upon completion, students should be able to work as contributing members of a team utilizing these functions of management.
 This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.

-BUS 153 Human Resource Management
+3 BUS 153 Human Resource Management 3 0 0 Prerequisites: None